 The Company has adopted a measurable objective of achieving a target of not less than 40% of women and not less than 40% of men on the Board.
 An annual review of the Company's progress in meeting the objective was undertaken.
-As at 30 June 2019, 60% of the Company's Board are women and 40% are men.
+As at 30 June 2020, 60% of the Company's Board are women and 40% are men.

-The Nominations and Corporate Governance Committee determined during the year that the current gender target remains relevant and effective.
+The Nomination and Corporate Governance Committee determined during the year that the current gender target remains relevant and an effective measure.